Difference in Differences Workshop

 did_data$week <- as.Date(did_data$week)

-did_data <- did_data %>%
+did_data<- did_data %>%

-dplyr::filter(!song_id %in% c("101", "143", "154", "63", "161", "274")) %>%
+did_data ::filter(!song_id %in% c("101", "143", "154", "63", "161", "274")) %>%

 did_data